StefanNienhuis/homebridge-bold/README.md

 | `accessToken`  | `string` | **Required**<br/>Access token for the Bold API.  |
 | `refreshToken` | `string` | **Required**<br/>Refresh token for the Bold API. |

+## Backend

+The `backend/` folder contains the source code for the backend that is used while authenticating using the Bold app (default authentication).
+I host this myself on AWS.
+While your password is never available to this server, you can choose to self host this backend if you obtain a client id and secret from Bold.
+Specify a custom backend by clicking the settings icon on the login page.

+Alternatively you can also choose to use Legacy Authentication using username/password if you prefer not to use either of these options.
+This will log out your Bold app as only one username/password session can be active at the same time.

 ## Credits

 Thanks to [Erik Nienhuis](https://github.com/ErikNienhuis) for helping with reverse-engineering the Bold API and providing me with the Bold API documentation.